pairlab/SlotFormer/README.md

 The code contains:

 -   Training base object-centric slot models
--   Training SlotFormer dynamics models for video prediction task
+-   Video prediction task on OBJ3D and CLEVRER
 -   VQA task on CLEVRER
 -   VQA task on Physion
 -   Planning task on PHYRE